Manchester City vs Everton preview

 Watch match highlights just after full-time on skysports.com and the Sky Sports app

-Team news, stats and prediction ahead of Manchester City vs Everton in the Premier League on New Year's Day.
+Team news, stats and prediction ahead of Manchester City vs Everton in the Premier League on New Year's Day (kick-off 5.30pm).

 Team news